proger/uk4b/README.md

 ### Evaluation script

-We provide a script that you can you for evaluating on a validation data.
+We provide a script that you can use for evaluation on the validation data.

 1. Install the requirements: